-BUCS operates from a head office based in London with 35 staff.
-To ensure transparency and fair governance for all member institutions, a number of groups work with the BUCS office to advise on the strategic direction and delivery of university sport.
+We operate from London with 35 staff and to ensure transparency and fair governance to all members, a number of groups work with us to advise on the strategic direction and delivery of university sport.

-They provide the Board and the BUCS office with advice and guidance, and raise the concerns held by the membership.
-Alongside regional groups, it is the official vehicle for consulting with members.
+Advisory Group provides the Board and the BUCS Executive with advice and guidance, and raise the concerns held by the membership.
+It is the official vehicle for consulting with members.
 It is not a decision making body.
 The group is comprised of the CEO, four elected student officers, four staff representatives, as well as student and staff chairs from each of the 12 regions and nations.

 Senior Manager Executive Group

-This is a member-led group of Senior Managers from across the sector, responsible for the strategic oversight of the BUCS vision and strategy.
+This is a member-led group of Senior Managers, responsible for the strategic oversight of the BUCS vision and strategy.

 Serve as members of Advisory Group, contributing to the wider strategic direction of BUCS.
 They are responsible for representing all staff from member institutions.